niksilver/board-game-framework/docs/README.md

 ## Testing applications

 * Two clients can connect with the same ID.
-* Use a private browser window.
+* Use a private browser window, or better, a different browser.
+  Firefox uses the same websockets cookie across different private browser windows.
 * Use the simple demo to watch messages arriving.

 ## Duplicate IDs